Sandra Quackenbush

-Sandra L. Quackenbush is an American virologist working as an associate professor of retrovirology at the Colorado State University College of Veterinary Medicine and Biomedical Sciences.
-Quackenbush also serves as the associate head of graduate education for the Microbiology, Immunology & Pathology Department within the college.
+Sandra L. Quackenbush is an American virologist working as the associate dean of academic and student affairs and professor of retrovirology at the Colorado State University College of Veterinary Medicine and Biomedical Science.
 Her research interests include viral pathogenesis, with emphasis in viral-induced oncogenesis.

 Education

 Sandra Quackenbush received her bachelor's degree in animal science nutrition from Ohio State University in 1979, obtained her Masters in retroviral pathogenesis from Colorado State University in 1987 and her Ph.D. also in retroviral pathogenesis in 1994 from Colorado State University.
 She has had several articles published within her field of study.